 When colour arrived in Wales and The West in 1970, the ITV company serving the region re-branded as HTV.
 Their new symbol resembled a TV aerial.
 As well as the generic and HTV West versions seen here, there was also a version for Welsh continuity and programmes, which had "CYMRU" and "WALES" in the spaces at the bottom of the logo.
 The jingle features a Hammond organ, some brass and possibly a clarinet and flute.

 Southern's first ident, used from 30th August 1958, has a star (or is it a South-pointing compass?) as its symbol.
 I don't know whether it's this nautical theme, or the basic animation, but this ident reminds me of Captain Pugwash!

 Southern's only colour ident for me conjures up memories of the ITV children's programmes that would follow it, such as Worzel Gummidge, Runaround, How and Saturday Banana.
+The guitar jingle was composed by Steve Race.
 The Southern name and logo are now owned by Art Attack producer Nic Ayling.

 From 1974, this is the silent 'tartan' ident of STV.
 The spacing around the 's' in the logo has been modified, perhaps to fit better with the transition from the tartan pattern.
 Compare this with the logo on the static caption, used before programmes from Scottish Television right up to the early 80s, when a computer-generated thistle took over.

 The fifth area of the UK to receive commercial television was South Wales and the West of England.
 Television Wales & West, known on screen as TWW, began broadcasting in January 1958.
 TWW's break bumper looks as if it was created by someone who drove one of those cars that have a single windscreen wiper.